Pair Trading Strategy: How to Capitalise on Market Correlations

 Bollinger Bands

-Bollinger bands measure price volatility and can help determine whether the spread between two correlated assets has moved significantly outside its normal range.
-If the spread touches or exceeds the outer Bollinger Bands, it might indicate that the assets are overextended relative to their historical relationship, which might be seen as a signal to start a pair trade.
+Bollinger Bands are volatility-based indicators that help determine whether the price spread between two assets has moved outside its typical range.
+If the spread touches or exceeds the upper or lower band, it may suggest the assets are overextended relative to their historical relationship.
+This can signal a possible reversion opportunity.

 Implementing Pair Trading Strategies